ksunair/introtokarma/README.md

 AngularJS, Jasmine and Karma intro sample

-This is a sample code which shows how to write simple code with tests so that we can run the tests both in Jasmine, E2E and also using Karma
+This is a sample code which shows how to write a very simple code with tests so that we can run the tests in Jasmine, E2E and also using Karma

 <p><h3>Jasmine:</h3>

-Write the tests and point your browser to specrunner.html and thats it.
+Write the tests and point your browser to specrunner.html.
 If you get 0 of 0 tests run, it means Jasmine is not finding your spec file.

 <p><h3>Karma - Unit testing </h3>